Deploy real-time reporting (RTR)

 WHERE is_tracked_by_cdc = 1;

--- View SRTE tables with CDC enabled
+-- View SRTE tables with Change Data Capture enabled

 USE NBS_SRTE;